USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 ## `scp` or `rsync`

-`scp` is usually available on any Linux or MacOS machine and on Microsoft Windows 10 (in PowerShell).
+`scp` is usually available on any Linux or MacOS computer and on Microsoft Windows 10 (in PowerShell).
 It is best used when you need to transfer a single file.

 Below are examples of `scp` commands to be issued on your local computer.
 In these examples: